Regional appellation

 1 hectare (ha) = 10,000 m² = 24 ouvrées.

-The appellation BOURGOGNE is restricted to wines grown within the defined area of this appellation.
+The appellation BOURGOGNE is restricted to wines produced within a

 Red wine : A wine grown in so many different villages obviously has a host of different ways of seducing the senses, yet these wines nevertheless share many common traits.